vivaankhowal/vivaankhowal.github.io/_portfolio/Project-6.md

 ---
 title: "Neopixel Lightsaber V3"
 excerpt: "This is the final version of the Neopixel Lightsaber.
-It has all the features I wanted and matches my vision perfectly.
+It is the end of my mission to bring this tech to life!
 <br/>
 <br/>
 <img src='/images/10.jpeg' width='800' height='auto'>"